 Due to the tiny nature of the seeds, start indoors in individual pots a week or so before planting or broadcast lightly into a raked, well-weeded seed bed.
-Intitial growth is slow.
-Plants benefit from reduced weed pressure as germination.
+Initial growth is slow.
+Plants benefit from reduced weed pressure during germination.

 Highly ornamental, widely adaptable and tolerant of less than ideal growing conditions, versatile and incredibly nutritious - amaranth deserves a place in your garden.
 It is an excellent guerilla garden candidate for those in subdivisions that frown upon growing your own food.

 Packet size options, minimum: